Last updated on August 4th, 2022 at 05:33 pm

 Where to eat in Limerick

-For some refreshment, visit the Locke Bar or Curragower Bar or drop in at Jack Monday’s for a cup of hot chocolate.
+For some refreshment visit the best pubs in Limerick or drop in at Jack Monday’s for a cup of hot chocolate.
 If you want some cosy, filling, and authentic sensations, visit Freddy’s Bistro, an award-winning restaurant in the city centre.
 If you prefer some spectacular views while dining, consider the River Restaurant situated on the bank of the river Shannon.